MileHacker Logo

 Krabi International Airport (KBV): This acts as the closest and most common entry point for travelers heading to Ko Lanta.
 It lies approximately 70 kilometers from the island.
 KBV handles domestic flights from Bangkok and other Thai cities, along with certain regional international flights.

-Phuket International Airport (HKT): A larger international hub, Phuket Airport presents a wider array of flight connections, including more direct international routes.
-However, it sits further from An Island district in krabi province, needing a longer transfer time (about 2.5-3 hours drive to the ferry pier, plus the ferry journey).
+Phuket International Airport (HKT): A larger international hub, Phuket Airport presents a wider array of flight connections, including more direct routes to other countries.
+However, it sits further from An Island district in krabi province, that needs a longer transfer time (about 2.5-3 hours drive to the ferry pier, plus the ferry journey).

 Airlines & Routes